 Low-Carb Pasta Substitute

 3. Spaghetti Squash

 The word "spaghetti" is even in the name of this nutritious squash!
-Cook squash and scrape out the flesh with a fork.
-Toss in the noodle look-alike with olive oil and fresh herbs, pesto sauce, or a tomato sauce.
+Cook squash and scrape out the flesh with a fork for a low-carb, gluten-free noodle option.

 4. Zucchini Noodles

 Grab your spiralizer and get spinning!
 Zucchini noodles are a dramatic way to decrease carb content without completely sacrificing the look of regular pasta.

 Since zucchini is versatile in flavor, pair the zoodles with favorite pasta sauces and seasonings, including traditional tomato or pesto sauces.

 Take a low-carb spin on traditional mashed potatoes!
 Instead of white potatoes, cook cauliflower until tender and "mash" using a blender.